MCA Approved Small Craft Stability -Workboat, Pilot Boat & Yacht

 WHO NEEDS THE MCA SMALL CRAFT STABILITY COURSE?

 The MCA Approved One-day Small Craft Stability Course was originally launched to satisfy the MCA Workboat and Pilot Boat Code of Practice.
-It is no also a requirement for skippers operating on yachts and powered craft under the Sport & Pleasure Vessel Code of Practic.
-We recommend this course to the following;
+It is now also a requirement for skippers operating on yachts and powered craft under the Sport & Pleasure Vessel Code of Practice.

-• A workboat which is required to carry a stability book (mandatory)
+• are required to carry a stability book;

-• Workboats operating more than 60 miles from a safe haven (mandatory
+• operate more than 60 miles from a safe haven;

-• Workboats fitted with a crane or dredging gear (mandatory)
+• are fitted with a crane or dredging gear;

-• A yacht which is required to carry a stability book (mandatory)
+• are required to carry a stability book;

-• Yachts operating with more than 15 people on board (mandatory)
+• operate with more than 15 people on board;

-• Yachts operating more than 60 miles from a safe haven and with more than 6 people on board (mandatory)
+• operate more than 60 miles from a safe haven with more than six people on board.

 mca-stability-course